What Is Middleware? A Beginner-Friendly Guide

 - Security and rate limiting: block abusive traffic or enforce headers.

-file that runs at the edge (very early and very fast) for matched paths.
-It can rewrite/redirect requests, read or set headers, and short‑circuit responses — all before your route handlers run.
+In Next.js, middleware lives in a special middleware.ts file and runs at the edge (very early and very fast) for matched paths.
+It can rewrite/redirect requests, read or set headers, and short-circuit responses before your route handlers execute.

 Why Middleware Helps (And When You Need It)